 32. To ensure accurate and efficient inventory management, use a central database.

 A vital aspect of maintaining your restaurant's inventory includes having a dedicated, centralized database where all changes are stored.
 This will ensure that everyone has visibility to the modifications and no data will be lost.
+A good inventory management software like Wisk tracks all inventory changes in real time and can be viewed by authorized personnel.

 33. Use an ERP or inventory management system to communicate with key employees.